edsoncezar/neuralnetworks/README.md

 One of the key elements of a neural network is its ability to learn.
 A neural network is not just a complex system, but a complex adaptive system, meaning it can change its internal structure based on the information flowing through it.
 Typically, this is achieved through the adjusting of weights.
 In the diagram above, each line represents a connection between two neurons and indicates the pathway for the flow of information.
 Each connection has a weight, a number that controls the signal between the two neurons.
 If the network generates a “good” output (which we’ll define later), there is no need to adjust the weights.
 However, if the network generates a “poor” output—an error, so to speak—then the system adapts, altering the weights in order to improve subsequent results.

-There are several strategies for learning, and we’ll examine two of them in this chapter.
+There are several strategies for learning:

 Supervised Learning —Essentially, a strategy that involves a teacher that is smarter than the network itself.
 For example, let’s take the facial recognition example.
 The teacher shows the network a bunch of faces, and the teacher already knows the name associated with each face.
 The network makes its guesses, then the teacher provides the network with the answers.
 The network can then compare its answers to the known “correct” ones and make adjustments according to its errors.
 Our first neural network in the next section will follow this model.